Levels of language proficiency on resumes

 How to list language proficiency on a resume

 Once you’ve chosen the right framework, it’s time to highlight your language skills on your resume.
-Here’s what you need to know.
+Let's take a closer look at how to do that correctly.

 Where to include language proficiency